allons42/eBiota/README.md

 ### 5. [Optional] Install Gurobi optimizer

-We recommend using *Gurobi* as Linear Programming solver, as it is usually faster than the default optimizer *glpk*.
+We recommend using *Gurobi* as Linear Programming solver, as it is much faster than the default optimizer *glpk*.
 The *Gurobi* solver is free for academic use ([see here](https://www.gurobi.com/features/academic-named-user-license/)).
 Please follow the instructions to install *Gurobi*.

 ## Quickstart